michaelmacinnis/oh/README.md

     cd $PWD/$dir

 work as expected.
-Still, it's safer to enclose variable names in braces to avoid unexpected behaviour when implicit concatenation is being used.
+When using implicit concatentation, unexpected behavior can be avoided by enclosing variable names in braces.

-### More information
+### More detailed comparison

 For a detailed comparison to other Unix shells see: [Comparing oh to other Unix Shells](https://htmlpreview.github.io/?https://raw.githubusercontent.com/michaelmacinnis/oh/master/doc/comparison.html)